Law Of Definite Proportions Examples

 Let's explore some concrete examples to solidify our understanding:

 1. Water (H₂O): Water is a classic example.
 No matter where you find water – from a glacier, a rain drop, or a laboratory synthesis – it always consists of approximately 11.1% hydrogen and 88.9% oxygen by mass.
 This ratio, 1:8, is constant.
-This means that two hydrogen atoms combine with one oxygen atom to form one molecule of water.
+Basically, two hydrogen atoms combine with one oxygen atom to form one molecule of water.
 The relative masses of hydrogen and oxygen within the molecule are consistent.

 3. Sodium Chloride (NaCl): Table salt, sodium chloride, also adheres to the Law of Definite Proportions.
 It consistently comprises roughly 39.3% sodium and 60.7% chlorine by mass.
 This unwavering ratio reflects the 1:1 combination of sodium and chlorine ions in the crystal lattice structure of NaCl.